djmattyg007/WebFramework/README.txt

 still missing or still need work:
 - Routing.
 Currently, it will always load the "homepage" regardless of which URL you visit.
 The plan is to utilise the AuraPHP Router module.
 - A base design.
-There is a script to bring in the Zurb Foundation JS and SASS into the repository, but the frontend framework is not currently used, as I have not yet had time to create a base design.
+It is still incredibly basic, and won't be fully functional until routing is added to the framework.
 - Documentation.
 I have not had time to write any yet.
 The first focus will be to ensure all functions in all core classes have proper PHPDoc.
 - The model layer has not yet been implemented in any way, shape or form, and